swtan346/tp/docs/DeveloperGuide.md

 The following activity diagram summarizes what happens when a user executes a new command:

 <img src="images/CommitActivityDiagram.png" width="250"/>

-When the user executes the help command, the following steps occur:

-1. The `LogicManager` is called to execute the "help" command.
-2. The `AddressBookParser` parses the command and creates a new `HelpCommand` instance.
-3. The `LogicManager` calls the `execute()` method of the `HelpCommand`.
-4. The `HelpCommand` creates a new `CommandResult` with the help message.
-5. The `MainWindow` handles the help command and calls the `handleHelp()` method.
-6. The `ResultDisplay` is updated with the help message obtained from `HelpCommand.SHOWING_HELP_MESSAGE`.

 The `HelpCommand` class interacts with the `Logic` component and utilizes the `CommandResult` class to encapsulate the result of executing the `help` command.
 The `MainWindow` and `ResultDisplay` classes in the UI component are responsible for handling the display of the help message to the user.